Victor-QTP/materials/README.md

-# Zero-Shot Auto-Labeling & Edge Deployment for Autonomous Driving Perception
+# Recent Project: Zero-Shot Auto-Labeling & Edge Deployment for Autonomous Driving Perception

 The training-free data engine that auto-labels driving datasets at **~96% of the mean Average Precision (mAP@[0.50:0.95]) of a fully supervised detector** (BDD100K-val, vs. GT-trained Cascade R-CNN ConvNeXt-B) with **zero human annotation**.
 I use the generated annotations to train a YOLOv8n detector running at **814.7 FPS*** (TensorRT FP16, RTX 3090) on the self-driving domain.
 The same engine generalizes out-of-domain: it labeled phase-contrast microscopy imagery with no manual annotation and no domain-specific tuning.